Growth Hormone Deficiency in Children

 If test results suggest that the child has a pituitary disorder, imaging tests of the brain using magnetic resonance imaging (MRI) may be done to look for structural abnormalities in the pituitary gland and for tumors.

 If children have no other cause of poor growth and their growth hormone levels are low, doctors typically do a stimulation test.
-The stimulation tests involve giving drugs that stimulate growth hormone production, then measuring growth hormone levels over several hours.
+The stimulation tests involve giving medications that stimulate growth hormone production, then measuring growth hormone levels over several hours.

 Treatment of Growth Hormone Deficiency